marcbeep/spenny/README.md

 - [ ] Dynamically update category amounts as money is moved around.
 - [ ] Transactions should be linked to bank accounts and dynamically affect both accounts and categories.
 - [ ] Users can "reconcile" bank accounts.
+- [ ] When a user deletes a category, users must first reassign all transactions to another category.

 **Notes**